xpack/web-jekyll/pages/install.md

 ## Command Line Tools

-Although not a requirement for the node/npm/xpm tools themselves, if the xPack toolchains are used for software development, including running tests, the system C/C++ headers and most probably other tools, will be needed;
+The system C/C++ headers and most development tools are not in the standard macOS distribution, and need to be installed separately;
 they are provided by Apple as the separate Command Line Tools package.

 {% include note.html content="Please note that although these headers
 are also part of Xcode, their location is not fixed, hence the Command Line Tools package must still be installed." %}

-To install the Command Line Tools only if they are not already in the expected location, use:
+If you followed the TL;DR steps, it was already installed.
+Otherwise, to install the Command Line Tools only if they are not already in the expected location, use:

 ```sh
 if [ ! -d "/Library/Developer/CommandLineTools/" ]